-- Explore possible careers and post-secondary options with your parents and school counselor. - Meet with your resource teacher and/or your counselor to discuss your course selections in regard to your career and post-secondary goals. - Take the Aspire test and meet with the school counselor to discuss results and career plans.
+- Explore possible careers and post-secondary options with your parents and school counselor. - Meet with your resource teacher and/or your counselor to discuss your course selections in regard to your career and post-secondary goals. - Take the Pre-ACT test.